Updated June 3, 2023

 INSERT into Roomlogs(User_ID,Info_Update) VALUES (user(), CONCAT('Updated Room Info (',OLD.Room_ID,' ',OLD.RoomName,' ',OLD.Flat_Num,') to (',NEW.Room_ID,' ',NEW.RoomName,' ',NEW.Flat_Num,')'));

-After room_updates trigger is generated, this will be frequently triggered before stirring of an update event for every row in the rooms table.
+After generating the room_updates trigger, it will frequently trigger before initiating an update event for every row in the table.

-To observe in detail, when you update any value in the Flat_Num column then, a fresh row will be inserted to the roomlogs table to record the changes made.
+To observe in detail, when you update any value in the Flat_Num column, the system will insert a fresh row into the roomlogs table to record the changes made.

 UPDATE Rooms SET Flat_Num = Flat_Num + 5 WHERE Room_ID <10;

-Again, view to your Roomlogs table and understand the transformation and effect of AFTER UPDATE trigger using the following query:
+Again, view your Roomlogs table and understand the transformation and effect of the AFTER UPDATE trigger using the following query:

 SELECT * FROM Roomlogs;

-As you can see in the screenshot above that after creating the AFTER UPDATE triggerand making certain modifications in the table rows using UPDATE query, the Roomlogs table has recorded the user id and information about the changes made in the trigger related table Rooms.
-Suppose, we will create another trigger in the Payment table as follows:
+As you can see in the screenshot above, after creating the AFTER UPDATE trigger and making certain modifications in the table rows using the UPDATE query, the Roomlogs table has recorded the user id and information about the changes made in the trigger-related table Rooms.
+Suppose we will create another trigger in the Payment table as follows: